 The aftermath of a tragedy lasts far longer than the media's attention span

-The Tokyo Gas Attack and the Japanese People – Haruki Murakami (2000)
+The Tokyo Gas Attack and the Japanese Psyche – Haruki Murakami (2000)

 My man Elliott French got me into